caapap/ste-helm/README.md

 #### Configure the external URL

-The external URL for nightingale web service is used to visit web service of nightingale
+The external URL for web service is used to visit web service of stellar

 Format: `protocol://domain[:port]`.
 Usually: